isomerpages/nlb-curiocity/_jurong/Early History of Jurong.md

 Perry litograph

-Orang Laut - Before the arrival of the British in 1819, th
+Orang Laut - Before the arrival of the British in 1819, the Orang

 Malay villages